MCECorpus/MCEC-DeID/README.md

 Following FERPA guidelines ([34 CFR § 99.31(b)(2)](https://studentprivacy.ed.gov/node/548/#0.1_se34.1.99_131)), our re-identification codes are not based on participants' personal information.
 We do not share how the re-identification codes are generated or assigned.
 Only MCEC co-directors Damian Romero and Hanyu Jia will use these keys to match de-identified records to the source materials for education research purposes.

 Internal MCEC data files (e.g. email files) are named by Damian Romero and Hanyu Jia using these re-identification keys.
-This allows the other members of the MCEC Team to work on data anonymization (anonymization checks, redaction of indirect identifiers, supression of personal information, etc.).
+This allows the other members of the MCEC Team to work on data anonymization (anonymization checks, redaction of indirect identifiers, suppression of personal information, etc.).
 The use of re-identification keys also offers an extra layer of protection to any inadvertent or unauthorized disclosures of personal information.

 TL;DR